johnwight/Use-custom-fonts/README.md

 6. Click **Kits** near the top of the page to go to the [Kits](https://typekit.com/account/kits) page.
 7. Find the kit you've created.
 The Kit ID is shown next to the kit name.
 It is usually a 7- or 8-character alphanumeric string.
 Make note of the CSS font stack.
 8. In the Adobe TypeKit Editor window, click the link **Using fonts in CSS**.
 This link is in the **Selectors** section near the top-left corner of the window.
 9. The pop-up that appears shows the exact value that you’ll need to incude in your CSS rules.
-Make sure it includes **serif** or **sans-serif** as a fallback at the end.
-For example, ``source-sans-pro, sans-serif``as shown below.
 Carefully copy this value.
 You will need it for a subsequent step.
+Make sure to include **serif** or **sans-serif** as a fallback, as shown in the following example:

 ![sans](https://user-images.githubusercontent.com/29133525/117223781-aa2d6480-adcb-11eb-8f7d-dabe9bc328c7.png)